Dathasai1234/Personal-Notes/Security/Defender for cloud/Cloud Workload Protection Plans/Defender for Servers.md

 The dashboard of MDVM gives you information of **exposure score**, **Exposure distribution** and **secure score** of your environment.

+A lower exposure score means devices are less vulnerable to exploitation.

 The dashboard also shows top 3 recommendations, vulnerable software's and exposed devices.

 You can increase the security posture by acting on MDVM recommendations.